sloking/sshhost/README.md

  - sshhostopenconn

-Feel free to inform me, when you find any mistakes or changes... sloking@gmx.net
+Feel free to inform me, when you find any mistakes or want changes... sloking@gmx.net

 If you want to use outputs and logs in german, rename file dossh_ger.sh to dossh.sh